voskchan/Vosk-github-pages/index.md

 - Addition of Contact requirement when creating an Appointment
 - Additional JUnit tests to further cover edge cases

-The updated Appointment tracker can be found [here] (https://github.com/voskchan/Appointment-Post-Enhancement).
+The updated Appointment tracker can be found [here](https://github.com/voskchan/Appointment-Post-Enhancement).

 During the process of enhancing this artifact I was able to see how much progress I have made in my coding ability.
 The original test cases for the project did pass a coverage test for the entire code but when it came to actual test cases it left many possibilities for failure open.
 Returning to these tests I was able to see the issues with them having more experience than I had when I created the code.
 Creating the ServiceDriver class to run the application was also an area of big improvement.
 In the original implementation there was not a way to keep a Contact list and an Appointment list running at the same time. by creating the ServiceDriver class I was able to resolve this issue and allow for an application that keeps track of both.